Feeling anxious? Angry? Frustrated? Overwhelmed? Or a similar state of heightened emotion?

-Your stress response initiates when the ancient part of your brain, your emotional brain, perceives a threat.
+Your stress response is triggered when the ancient part of your brain, your emotional brain, perceives a threat.
 And when it does, it rushes hormones into your body including cortisol and adrenalin to prepare you for ‘fight, flight or freeze’.

 Physically, your heart rate increases, your blood pressure rises, glucose flows into your bloodstream and your digestive system is suppressed.
 Your pulse quickens, your breathing gets faster, and your muscles tense.
-In more acute situations, your mouth may go dry, your hands and skin clammy, your muscles may ache or shake, you may feel butterflies in your stomach, you may feel sick or need to rapidly visit the bathroom.
+In extreme circumstances, your mouth may go dry, your hands and skin clammy, your muscles may ache or shake, you may feel butterflies in your stomach, you may feel sick or a need to rapidly visit the bathroom.

 The result?
 You struggle to judge a situation accurately, become reactive and tense, and prone to believing irrational, pessimistic and frightening conclusions.
 You’re less rational, less logical.
-You no longer have full access to your sense of control.
+You no longer have full access to your rational brain or sense of control.